OrderLab/pBox/README.md

     * The raw data is in `result/data/eval_mitigation.csv.`
  1. Plot the figure by running `./script/cases/plot_eval_mitigation_comparsion.py result/data/eval_mitigation.csv -o fig11_half.eps`

-**Note**: Some test results may differ greatly from the paper's figure, as running one script would cause performance variance.
-If you encounter the issue, please check the raw data in the `result/data/mitigation_pbox.csv` or `result/data/eval_mitigation.csv.` to find the problematic experiment cases and rerun it instead of rerun the whole experiment.
+**Note**: Some test results may differ greatly from the paper's figure due to the system's performance variance.
+If you encounter the issue, follow the following debugging process:
+* Check the raw data in the `result/data/mitigation_pbox.csv` or `result/data/eval_mitigation.csv` to find the problematic data point and its cases number
+* Regenerate data point by running `./script/log_analyzer.py -i result/cases -o result/data/mitigation_pbox.csv -d 2 -t 2` for pbox mitigation experiment or `./script/log_analyzer.py -i result/cases -o result/data/eval_mitigation.csv -d 2 -t 5` for comparison experiment.
+* If the data is still incorrect, rerun the problematic case by running `./script/run_mitigate.py -t 1 -i _case_id_`.

 ## Running the Sensitivity Experiment for Figure 12 (approximately 2 hours)